kadimetla/oreilly-ai-pipelines/README.md

 In this comprehensive course, machine learning engineers and software developers learn how to transition large language model (LLM) prototypes into fully deployed production systems.
 Through detailed instruction and real-world case studies, you explore the best practices for integrating LLMs into diverse workflows, ensuring that your models perform effectively in practical applications.

+## Repository Structure

+- `data/` — Example CSV datasets used in some notebooks
+- `deploy/` — Minimal FastAPI service for model inference, with `Dockerfile` and runtime `requirements.txt`
+- `images/` — Course/README images
+- `notebooks/` — Jupyter notebooks used throughout the course
+	- `crewai_streamlit/` — Streamlit app demonstrating CrewAI with `app.py`, its own `requirements.txt`, and an example `secrets.toml`
+- `requirements.txt` — Primary Python dependencies for running notebooks locally

 ## Setup Instructions

 ### Using Python 3.11 Virtual Environment